internetarchive/dweb-archivecontroller/API.md

 ##### rules = { RULESET: RULES }
 ```
 { RULESET: {
-    repeatable_fields: [IDENTiFIER*],   fields that may be repeated i.e. always return as array
+    repeatable_fields: [IDENTIFIER*],   fields that may be repeated i.e. always return as array
-    nonrepeatable_fields: [IDENTiFIER*], fields that may not be repeated always return as a string
+    nonrepeatable_fields: [IDENTIFIER*], fields that may not be repeated always return as a string
-    requiredfields: [IDENTiFIER*]}}     fields that are required convert to "" or []
+    requiredfields: [IDENTIFIER*]}}     fields that are required convert to "" or []
     }
 }
 ```